Note: This article is not financial advice. Hubble Protocol does not endorse any tokens or platforms mentioned in this article.

-Crypto staking is one of the most basic ways to earn a stable yield from holding crypto.
+Crypto staking is one of the most basic ways to earn yield from holding crypto.
 Additionally, staking crypto tokens plays a fundamental role in securing energy-efficient blockchains like Solana that rely on a proof-of-stake (PoS) consensus mechanism.

 This article will explain what is crypto staking and how staking crypto works.
 It will also clarify the difference between programs that are advertised as staking and what it means to actually stake crypto.
 It's an important distinction that can help users answer the question "Is crypto staking safe?" for their situation and risk profile as they pursue yield.